mikestreety/mikestreety/app/content/blog/2019-06-20-linux-debian-user-commands.md

 ---
 title: Linux Debian user commands
 date: 2019-06-20
-updated: 2019-07-23
+updated: 2021-04-02
 intro: To save me Googling, I have collated all the user-related commands I often use - particularly useful when setting up a new VM!
+permalink: "blog/linux-debian-user-commands/"
 tags:
  - Web
  - Command Line
+ - Linux
 ---

-These commands have come in handy a lot over the last couple of days, as I have been [setting up Xen](https://www.mikestreety.co.uk/blog/getting-started-with-xen-setting-up-virtual-machines) with a few Virtual Machines.
+These commands have come in handy a lot over the last couple of days, as I have been [setting up Xen](/blog/getting-started-with-xen-setting-up-virtual-machines) with a few Virtual Machines.

 Replace `[user]` in the commands below with the name of your user (e.g. `mike`).
 If you need a good password it is recommended you [use a strong one](https://passwordsgenerator.net/).